rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

 the "--ietf" command-line option MAY be used to identify any IETF guideline issues.

+To ensure that a module fits into the line limits of an I-D, the command "pyang -f yang --keep-comments --yang-line-length 69" should be used.

 The "yanglint" program is also freely available from GitHub.

 ~~~